 Here you will also find the very best quality pure breed Tilapia fingerlings to stock your backyard farm or aquaponic system.

-When I launched this website in 2008 I had Pure breed Hornorum and pure breed Orange Mossambica breeder colonies
+When I launched this website in 2008, I had Pure breed Hornorum and pure breed Orange Mossambica breeder colonies

 (pictured below: the male is the gray Hornorum, the females are Mossambica).
 They produce all-natural, all-male offspring!

-I now have expanded my selection to include Pure breed Blue Tilapia, Nile Tilapia, as well as "Tilapia Sunrise" breeder colonies
+I now have expanded my selection to include Pure breed Blue Tilapia (certified as pure breed by the Florida Dept of Agriculture!)

-This Hornorum/Mossambica hybrid is only a pound or so, he has some weight to put on still.
+This Hornorum/Mossambica hybrid is only a pound or so, and he has some weight to put on still.

-He is all bright eyed and bushy tailed, eh?
+He is all bright-eyed and bushy-tailed, eh?

-No females, no hanky-panky in your tanks, life is good.
+No females, no hanky-panky in your tanks.
+Life is good.

-This combined with Tilapia's natural resistance to disease and ability to thrive in much less than perfect water conditions makes it the ideal fish for aquaponic systems.
+This, combined with Tilapia's natural resistance to disease and ability to thrive in much less than perfect water conditions, makes it the ideal fish for aquaponic systems.

 It is also a great business opportunity besides selling table-ready Tilapia!

-By purchasing your own breeder colonies you can market all-male fingerlings to other aquaponic system enthusiasts!
+By purchasing your own breeder colonies, you can market all-male fingerlings to other aquaponic system enthusiasts!